SoftEng-HEIGVD/Teaching-MSE-TSM-CloudSys-2022-Labs/Lab Cloud Provisioning/README.md

 In this part you will explore AWS's proprietary tool, CloudFormation, using the AWS Management Console.

-## Task 1.1: Explore predefined templates with the Designer
+## Task 1.1: Explore predefined templates with the Composer

 In this task you will explore ready-made templates developed by AWS for common scenarios and explore the graphical designer.